Last Updated on November 24, 2020 by Oddmund Groette

 - Win ratio per day is 67%

-- Average win day is 693 USD
+- The average win day is 693 USD

-- Average losing day is 462 USD
+- The average losing day is 462 USD

 Every morning I look at my numbers looking for patterns or looking for something that I have not tested before.
-Usually nothing turns up, but the only way to make money is to keep looking.
+Usually, nothing turns up, but the only way to make money is to keep looking.